ArmastusChen/Learning-Continuous-Implicit-Representation-for-Near-Periodic-Patterns/README.md

 bash run_completion.sh
 ```

-This script first searches the periodicity of the image, saved in "data/completion/detected".
-Then it performs image completion, generating the outputs in "results/completion_top3".
+This script performs image completion, generating the outputs in "results/completion_top3".

 The good results for each example can be achieved in 2400 epochs (testset_002400).